mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 All of the associated custom flags related to the above are no longer relevant and should not be included when implementing mParticle's GA4 web kit.

 ### Migrating from mParticle's Legacy Native Firebase Kits
 Because the GA4 data model is driven by Firebase, no changes are needed to keep your current code working.
-However, we did add additional support for new GA4 ecommerce events: `add_shipping_info` and `add_payment_info`.
+However, we do support the new GA4 ecommerce events: `add_shipping_info` and `add_payment_info`.
 See [Custom Flags](#custom-flags) for more information.

 The Firebase event `select_content` is `select_item` in GA4.